 Tamron 24-70mm f/2.8 Di VC USD Lens Review

-Now I will ruin the rest of the review by saying that this lens is simply one of my most used lenses and it is my go-to lens when carrying around my camera at shows.
-The focal range is great, the VR is really good and it feels well built.
-Not well built like the Nikon Beast(Nikon 28-70mm f/2.8 AF-S) but still feels nice and solid in your hands.
-The lens has so many good things going for it that I am scared that I will sound like a fanboy in this review.
+Now I will ruin the rest of the review by saying that this lens is simply one of my most used lenses, and it is my go-to lens when carrying around my camera at shows.
+The focal range is great, the VR is really good, and it feels well-built.
+Not as well-built as the Nikon Beast (Nikon 28-70mm f/2.8 AF-S), but it still feels nice and solid in your hands.
+The lens has so many good things going for it that I am scared I will sound like a fanboy in this review.

-The lens consists of 17 elements, in 12 groups, has 9 aperture blades and weighs about 845g.
-The body of the lens is made up of plastic(All modern lens are made from plastic except for Leica and some Fuji and Pentax lens) but it feels good in the hand.
-It has some heft to it and the rubber rings on the lens make it easy to grab a hold of.
-I often change lens very fast at work and usually in the dark but I never feel like the lens will slip out of my hands.
+The lens consists of 17 elements in 12 groups, has 9 aperture blades, and weighs about 845g.
+The body of the lens is made of plastic (All modern lenses are made from plastic except for Leica and some Fuji and Pentax lenses), but it feels good in the hand.
+It has some heft to it, and the rubber rings on the lens make it easy to grip.
+I often change lenses very quickly at work, usually in the dark, but I never feel like the lens will slip out of my hands.

 You absolutely need to use the lock button as the lens does creep while you walk around with the lens.
 Strangely enough, the lock button feels great, much stiffer than the two other buttons on the lens.
 I use the lock button all the time on the lens when I walk around with it.

-So let’s start with the obvious part, the focusing.
+So let’s start with the obvious part: the focusing.
 I think this lens focuses well.
-I seldom have missed shots with the lens, it does not hunt for focus, even in the dark and it is quick to lock onto the focus points.
+I seldom have missed shots with the lens.
+It does not hunt for focus, even in the dark, and it is quick to lock onto the focus points.
 I have never lost a shot because this lens focused too slowly.
 It focuses much faster than the Nikon 28-70mm f/2.8 AF-S and makes the old Tamron AF 28-75mm f/2.8 lens feel like a manual focus lens being focused by a 90-year-old man.
 I have absolutely no gripes about the focus speed or accuracy of this lens.
 The Tamron’s Ultrasonic Silent Drive motor is quiet.
 Really quiet, so this is good for anyone shooting in a quiet location.
 One benefit of this focusing motor is the ability to offer full-time manual focus override without having to disengage the lens motor.
 I have used this a few times when I felt the focus was grabbing the wrong focus point and back focusing a little.
-It is a nice feature to have but I doubt I will use it much.
-I shoot mostly at concerts and music festivals so I really don’t care if a lens is noisy or not, but this lens is great if you work in a place where you need to be quiet.
+It is a nice feature to have, but I doubt I will use it much.
+I shoot mostly at concerts and music festivals, so I really don’t care if a lens is noisy or not.
+But this lens is great if you work in a place where you need to be quiet.

 The VR works wonders in video.
-I have shot a few videos with bands now and the videos came out great even though I was hand holding the camera.
+I have shot a few videos with bands now, and the videos came out great even though I was handholding the camera.
 The VR system kept the image nice and steady.
 I was extremely happy with the lens for video.

 Rating